Parish of St. Clement, Oxford

 Policy on Safeguarding Children & Vulnerable Adults

-The following policy was agreed at the PCC meeeting held on 16 May 2018.
+The following policy was agreed at the PCC meeeting held on 25 September 2019.

 - The safeguarding and protection of all children, young people and adults when they are vulnerable

 - Establishing a safe, caring community which provides a loving environment where there is a culture of ‘informed vigilance’ as to the dangers of abuse

 - Safely recruiting and supporting all those with any responsibility related to children, young people and vulnerable adults within the church

 - Providing for the care, nurture of, and respectful pastoral ministry with, all children and all adults

 - Responding promptly to every safeguarding concern or allegation

 - Caring pastorally for those who are the subject of concerns or allegations of abuse and other affected persons

 - Responding to those that may pose a present risk to others.